 - How to Diversify Your Portfolio

-- Top Benefits of Diversification
+- What are the Benefits of Diversification in Investing

-- Top Drawbacks of Diversification
+- Disadvantages of Diversification in Investing

 Diversification is the strategy of dividing your funds across different asset classes to minimise your vulnerability to any particular type of investment.
 This method is designed to assist you in lowering your overall portfolio uncertainty.
 Understanding the benefits of diversification will help you manage your familiarity with risk against your investment period, which is one of the essential goals of trading.